NaakkaDev/eris/README.md

 The whole recognition system can be toggled on and off.

 ### Portability
 By default Eris saves the data into the OS's [data directory](https://docs.rs/dirs/4.0.0/dirs/fn.data_dir.html).
+It is possible to use Eris as portable application though.

 #### Windows
-Eris can be used as portable application by creating a directory named `data` in the Eris root directory.
+Creating a directory named `data` in the Eris root directory.

 #### Linux
 For linux the `data` directory has to be in the same location as the binary file.